 Beta-alanine (or β-alanine) is a popular supplement among endurance and strength athletes.
 It would have a beneficial effect on muscle endurance.
 But is that true?
 And does that help you as a strength athlete?

-1. Supplementation with beta-alanine has a modest, proven positive effect on sporting endurance.
+1. Supplementation with beta-alanine has a modest, proven positive effect on athletic endurance.
 That effect is only there for sports performances that last between 60 and 240 seconds.
 Beta-alanine can therefore especially help you with all kinds of cardio at medium distances.

 WHAT IS BETA-ALANINE AND HOW DOES IT WORK?